How to Irish Crochet by Ann Reillet

 1. Study & learn all you can about Irish Crochet from many sources.

 2. Build up a supply of padded motifs.
 For beginners, motifs should be crocheted in a minimum thread size of 10 (preferably 20) with a size 7 or higher steel hook.
 Start with an Irish Rose and Venetian Leaf, then branch out; palm leaves, stars, oak leaves, grape vines.
 The possibilities are endless.

-While this tutorial is for beginner’s, I encourage you to experiment, especially as you gain experience, employ smaller finer thread; even colored threads.
-Irish Crochet is traditionally a white work in thin 60+ wt. thread and #14 hook, but it looks great in color, and scarfs can be done in lace and sport weight yarn: (See Nicky Epstein’s Irish scarf patterns at Caron yarn.)
+While this tutorial is for beginners, I encourage you to experiment, especially as you gain experience, employ smaller finer thread; even colored threads.
+Irish Crochet is traditionally a white work, but it looks great in color, and scarfs can be done in lace and sport weight yarn: (See Nicky Epstein’s Irish scarf patterns at Caron yarn.)

 3. Prepare a workspace consisting of cambric cloth for penciling (nonpermanent sewing pencil) pattern outlines, thin cardboard such as watercolor paper for stabilizing the cloth, and foam pad or styrofoam that is thick enough to absorb sewing pins, which are used to secure the motifs and border while the net is being made.